Eggless tiramisu is creamy, chocolatey, slightly boozy and a hit at every party. It’s also so easy to make, watch the video to see how easy!

 (If you’re looking for another classic dessert made without eggs, you’ll love this Eggless Key Lime Pie).

 When I discovered that most tiramisu is made with raw eggs, I actually stopped eating it.

 While some bakers cook the yolks, I really didn’t want to take the chance.
 I mean, I love eggs (I eat eggs everyday!); I just don’t want raw anything in my desserts.

 So I looked for a way to make tiramisu without eggs and I’ve finally perfected the recipe.
 We’ve served this cake many times and our friends and family love it.
 Hope you do too!

 Tiramisu is a coffee-flavoured Italian dessert.

-Made of savoiardi (or ladyfingers) dipped in coffee, it is traditionally layered with a whipped mixture of eggs, sugar, and mascarpone cheese, flavoured with cocoa, then chilled before serving.
+Made of savoiardi or ladyfingers (sometimes made with sponge cake too) dipped in coffee, it is traditionally layered with a whipped mixture of eggs, sugar, and mascarpone cheese, flavoured with cocoa, then chilled before serving.

 The coffee is also usually spiked with a splash of either Marsala, rum or coffee liqueur.
 I like coffee liqueur the best.